camilouribebotta/visual-essays/docs/help.md

 #### Example data-essay directives

-Below is an example of a `data-essay` directive using a local banner image and vtl layout:
+Below is an example of a `data-essay` directive defining a banner image and layout for the essay:

 ```html
 <param data-essay